What’s Wrong With the Nordic Model?

 London School of Hygiene and Tropical Medicine

 The Nordic Model of sex work laws criminalises all clients of sex workers.
-No state or territory in Australia has ever adopted this legal framework; however, a number of other countries have.
+No state or territory in Australia has ever adopted this legal framework; however, a number of other jurisdictions overseas have.
+This model of regulation is often referred to as “end-demand” legislation, as the idea behind it is that the demand for sex work services will slowly decrease in environments where it is illegal to purchase or arrange sexual services (but not illegal to sell them).

 NSWP relies on feedback from sex workers who have actually worked under Nordic Model laws.
 They identify a number of problems created by the Nordic Model, as summarised here:²